Comparisons

 Are my uploaded photos private and secure?+

 Privacy policies vary. bestphotoAI encrypts photos during processing and auto-deletes guest uploads.
 VanceAI deletes all images within 24 hours.
-Topaz processes everything locally on your machine, so nothing is uploaded.
+FixFade uses uploads only to run the restoration you asked for and deletes them on request.
 Always check the privacy policy before uploading sensitive family photos.

 More from the Blog